-- 18 Counties have an Elected Executive who can veto actions of the legislature - Executive appoints all department heads, with confirmation of legislature - Manages the internal operation of all Departments - Chief Budget Officer of the County - Veto actions of the legislative body
+- 18 Counties have an Elected Executive who can veto actions of the legislature - Executive appoints all department heads, with confirmation of legislature - Manages the internal operation of all departments - Chief Budget Officer of the county - Empowered to veto actions of the legislative body one county just hired a county administrator.
+Another is in the search process.